-This species is currently listed on the NSW BC Act and a conservation project has been developed by the NSW Department of Planning and Environment under the Saving our Species (SoS) program.
+This species is currently listed on the NSW Biodiversity Conservation Act 2016 and a conservation project has been developed by the NSW Department of Climate Change, Energy, the Environment and Water under the Saving our Species (SoS) program.
 The conservation project identifies priority locations, critical threats and required management actions to ensure the species is extant in the wild in 100 years.
-Darwinia glaucophylla sits within the Site-managed species stream of the SoS program.
+Darwinia glaucophylla sits within the Site-managed species stream of the SoS program, and the conservation project can be viewed here.